Article Page

 Standalone Text

-Standalone text blocks provide three ways to display short blocks of text.
+Standalone text blocks provide four ways to display short blocks of text.

 Examples of all view modes: